ghiscoding/microcli/README.md

     },
   },
   version: '0.1.6',
-  helpFlagCasing: 'camel',  // show help flag option in which text casing (camel or kebab) (defaults to 'kebab')
+  helpFlagCasing: 'camel',  // show help flag option in which casing (camel/kebab) (defaults to 'kebab')
   helpDescMinLength: 40,    // min description length shown in help (defaults to 50)
   helpDescMaxLength: 120,   // max description length shown in help (defaults to 100), will show ellipsis (...) when greater };